thomas7-home/periodicelem-waxbook/README.md

 # periodicelem-waxbook
-Stickerbook made in React and using WAX API to check your WAX NFT card collection.
+WAX NFT card collector's book made in React and using the WAX API

 Adapted for the Periodic Elements collection (periodicelem) by sebrock